ulski/Navisworks-Utilities/README.md

 # Navisworks utilities

-Unofficial Windows utilities for working with Autodesk Navisworks
+Unofficial utilities for working with Autodesk Navisworks

 Note: Autodesk® and Navisworks® are trademarks or registered trademarks of Autodesk, Inc. This project is not affiliated with, sponsored, or endorsed by Autodesk.